-- 57. The aim of the Law of Georgia on Public Health is as follows: Promotion of the introduction of a good health and healthy lifestyle of the population: Creation of the environment, which is safe for a human health; Promotion of the protection of the reproductive health of a family; Prevention of infectious and non-infectious diseases.
+The aim of the Law of Georgia on Public Health is as follows: Promotion of the 60. introduction of a good health and healthy lifestyle of the population; Creation of the environment, which is safe for a human health; Promotion of the protection of the reproductive health of a family; Prevention of infectious and non-infectious diseases.
 The Law defines the rights and obligations of the population and legal entities in the field of public health.
 Aiming at establishing the environment safe to the public health, the Ministry sets the qualitative standards for the environment safe for a human health (atmospheric air, water, soil, noise, vibration, electromagnetic radiation), including maximum permissible concentrations and rates of harmful impact.
 The standards are mandatory.
 Every person on the territory of Georgia is obliged not to carry out the activity, which causes a hazard of the infectious and non-infectious diseases to spread and helps the origination of the risks to human health; protect the sanitary and epidemiological standards; to supply the information to the public health department about all emergencies caused by the violation of the sanitary norms in the production or technological process, etc. The observance of the standards is controlled by appropriate state structures.
-The responsibility for the internal and external audits rests with a certified, independent laboratory. - 58.
-The Law of Georgia "On the Red List and Red Book" (2003) regulates the legal relations in the field of developing the Red List and Red Book, protecting and using the endangered species.
+The responsibility for the internal and external audits rests with a certified, independent laboratory.

+61. The Law of Georgia "On the Red List and Red Book" (2003) regulates the legal relations in the field of developing the Red List and Red Book, protecting and using the endangered species.
 This excludes the legal issues of the international trade with endangered wild animals and wild plants, which within the limits of the jurisdiction of Georgia, are covered in the Convention 'On the international trade with the endangered species of wild fauna and flora' concluded on March 3 of 1973 in Washington D.C.
 As per Article 10 of this Law, prohibits hunting, fishing, extraction, cutting down and hay-mowing (except particular cases envisaged by the present Law, Law of Georgia 'On animal life' and legislation of Georgia), which may result in the reduction in number of the endangered species, deterioration of the breeding area or living conditions.
-The Red List of Georgia was approved by the Presidential Decree No. 303 'On approving the Red List of Georgia' (May 2, 2006). - 59.
-Other National Environmental Legislations and Applicability are shown the Table below.
+The Red List of Georgia was approved by the Presidential Decree No. 303 'On approving the Red List of Georgia' (May 2, 2006).

+62. Other National Environmental Legislations and Applicability are shown the Table below.

 Legislation Applicability Remarks Forestry Code of Georgia Applicable to works located in forest areas Requires permission from the Ministry of Economy and Sustainable Development (MESD).
-The project proponent shall submit application to the MESD, which in turn forwards it to the Forest Division of MoENRP for its review and advise, based on which the MESD gives an approval to proceed with works in forest areas Law on Ambient Air Protection, 2000 It stipulates Maximum Allowable Concentration (MAC) of various pollutants in Ambient Air; however the establishment of emission standards for various sources or activities is under process, therefore at present no standards are available Law on System of Protected Applicable to Depending on the activity and type of Areas, 1996 works or protected area, permission for any work
+The project proponent shall submit application to the MESD, which in turn forwards it to the Forest Division of MoENRP for its review and advise, based on which the MESD gives an approval to proceed with works in forest areas Law on Ambient Air Protection, 2000 It stipulates Maximum Allowable Concentration (MAC) of various pollutants in Ambient Air; however the establishment of emission standards for various sources or activities is under process, therefore at present no standards are available Law on System of Protected Areas, 1996 Applicable to works or activities in protected areas Depending on the activity and type of protected area, permission for any work will be granted or denied Technical Regulation of Drinking Applicable to water Water supply and monitoring shall comply with the